aanno/all-in-one/aanno-aio-on-fcos.md

 # aanno's aio-on-fcos

-This is a compose file for podman especially for FCOS.
-This _includes_ that nextcloud aio is _working_ with podman and on podman compose.
+The [aio-on-fcos](https://github.com/aanno/all-in-one/tree/aanno/aio-on-fcos-coredns-wildcard-3/aio-on-fcos) directory contains a compose file for podman crafted especially for [FCOS](https://docs.fedoraproject.org/en-US/fedora-coreos/).
+This _includes_ that [nextcloud aio (all-in-one)](https://github.com/nextcloud/all-in-one) is _working_ **with podman** and on `podman compose`.
 However, automatic update is broken.
 But there is a _manual_ work around for this.
 Hence, it you want to run nextcloud aio on podman you should consider trying my work.

 Copy `env.template` and adapt it to your needs.